woow-wu7/8-penetrate/4-ENGLISH/0-6-新概念/新概念2/1-A_private_conversition.md

 They dit not pay any attention. // to me

 In the end, I could not beard it.
-I turned round agin, 'I can't hear the word' I said angrily.
+I turned round agin, 'I can't hear a word' I said angrily.

 "It's none of your business" the young man said rudely. "this is a private conversation!"
 ```